 - Do one of the following:

 |‣||In the Tools toolbar, click the Transform tool.|

 |‣||From the top menu, select Animation > Tools > Transform.|

 |‣||Press Shift + T.|

-When you select an element in the Camera view using the Transform tool, make sure that the Peg Selection mode is disabled in the Transform Tool Properties view, the element selected is the actual drawing layer corresponding to the selected element.
-If you have a layer parented toa peg, you must either use the keyboard shortcuts to go up the hierarchy chain, select it in the Timeline view, or enable the Peg Selection mode option in the Transform Tool Properties view, this will limit the selection in the Camera view to pegs only.
+When you select an element in the Camera view using the Transform tool, make sure the Peg Selection mode is disabled in the Transform Tool Properties view.
+The element selected is the actual drawing layer corresponding to the selected element.
+If you have a layer parented to a peg, you must use the keyboard shortcuts to go up the hierarchy chain, select it in the Timeline view, or enable the Peg Selection mode option in the Transform Tool Properties view.
+This will limit the selection in the Camera view to pegs only.

 If the layer has child layers, they will also be highlighted.
-Depending if you are using pegs or only drawing layers in your rig, the selection can be magenta, yellow or both.
+Depending on whether you're using pegs or only drawing layers in your rig, the selection can be magenta, yellow or both.

 When you select a layer in the Timeline view, the corresponding element is highlighted in the Camera view.
 If the selected layer has child layers, they are also highlighted.